 The researcher highlights recent surveys that found over ninety percent of American women take their husband's surname after marriage, and that half of the population thinks that it should be a legal requirement to do so.
 Shafer's own study revealed that women and highly-educated men in the US generally aren't bothered by what a woman decides to do on the surname front, but men with lower levels of education apparently have more negative views; believing that a woman who keeps her maiden name after marriage is less committed to her role as a wife.
 These charming chaps also believed that these women's husbands had more grounds for divorce:

 "Low educated men's bias, coupled with the lack of economic incentive women have for retaining their own surnames, suggests that we may continue to see a very low percentage of low educated women (those most likely to marry and interact with low educated men) making any choice other than to take their husbands' names in marriage."

-Perhaps we wouldn't be watching the horrifying presidential train crash that is The Donald if Hills had just stuck with her own surname, eh?
+Perhaps we wouldn't have experienced the horrifying presidential train crash that was The Donald if Hills had just stuck with her own surname, eh?

 Did you keep your maiden name after you got married?
 Are you a fan of the Hyphen-Jones route?
-Let us know what you think in the Facebook comments.
+Let us know what you think in the Facebook and Insta comments.